| By John C

 well enough to walk.
 I put my spyglass to my eye,

+and scanned the horizon.
 Here I saw, looming huge and strange, the head

 and shoulders of the Northwest Watching Thing.
 The